fweiss/mcu-gif/README.md

 - openGL - may be poorly supported on OS X

 ### SDL2 setup for Mac
-Download the dmg
+Download the dmg from libsdl.org.
+Copy SDL2.framework to either:
-Copy the framework to the project root directory
+- the project root directory
+- your home directory (such as ~/Library/)
+- a global directory (such as /Library/Frameworks)

 ## CCSpec
 I think RSpec is a good model for writing tests.
 There has been some effort to provide this for C/C++.